 Other than the wide codec support, the MKV container also supports embedding a wide variety of subtitle formats, supports chapters, metadata(tags), attachments and the list goes on.

 What’s more, MKV is freely licensed and not proprietary/patented like most of the other popular containers (e.g. VOB, MP4, FLV etc.).

-You can find out how to join videos without conversion using MKVToolNix here.
+You can find out more on how to join videos without conversion using MKVToolNix here.

 Avidemux is a free multiplatform video editor and converter all bundled in one.
 Unlike MKVToolNix, Avidemux allows you to output videos to other containers and not just MKV.